 In 2010, the League was recognised by the Football Association in terms of being named as runners up in the adult grass roots section of the national Respect and Fair Play awards.
 In 2013, the League extended its club support scheme by adding another module.
 The scheme then comprised of a module to provide a match ball for every team in the League and a module to reward loyalty in terms of years of membership of the League.

-Are you ready to join the central Norfolk League?
+Are you ready to join the Central & South Norfolk League?